Benzene Exposure | Benzene Lawyer

 What Products Contain Benzene?

 In addition to workplace exposure, benzene is contained in several household products.
-Those products include:
+Those products include the following:

 - Motor fuels